HajarAitAbdielmomin/Library-management-system/README.txt

-Put this folder in the following directory 'C:\wamp\www\theisFolder' create the database 1st, you'll find the DB code in this folder named as 'biblio'
+Put this folder in the following directory 'C:\wamp\www\thisFolder' create the database 1st, you'll find the DB code in a folder named as 'biblio'

 a simple crud application of library management system created with php.